StudiousPillow/MinecraftHostOnOff/README.md

 [The minecraft forge server](https://files.minecraftforge.net/net/minecraftforge/forge/) (use the version you need for your mods)

 [A good place to find mods](https://www.curseforge.com/minecraft) (Careful look for which version it is available, and which dependencies it has)

+# Todo

+Rename
+Simplify installation: Use better installation of forge minecraft server (https://www.curseforge.com/minecraft/mc-mods/forge-server-starter/download/5253323?)
+Simplify the crontab part and only quit if there is also no user connected API for other providers